Whoaa512/starred/README.md

 - [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop Visual CMS for React, Vue, Angular, and more
 - [DanielMSchmidt/apollo-opentracing](https://github.com/DanielMSchmidt/apollo-opentracing) - Performance trace your Apollo GraphQL server with Opentracing
 - [nodegui/react-nodegui](https://github.com/nodegui/react-nodegui) - Build performant, native and cross-platform desktop applications with native React + powerful CSS like styling.🚀
-- [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node_modules directories in your system, as well as the space they take up.
-You can then select which ones you want to erase to free up space.
+- [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node_modules 📦 dir in your system and how heavy they are.
+You can then select which ones you want to erase to free up space 🧹
 - [graphql-editor/graphql-zeus](https://github.com/graphql-editor/graphql-zeus) - GraphQL client and GraphQL code generator with GraphQL autocomplete library generation ⚡⚡⚡ for browser,nodejs and react native
 - [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim) - Nodejs extension host for vim & neovim, load extensions like VSCode and host language servers.
 - [apollographql/space-kit](https://github.com/apollographql/space-kit) - 👩‍🚀 Home base for Apollo's design system: https://space-kit.netlify.com